tanishq-ds/tanishq-ds/README.md

 # Hi there, I'm Tanishq

- Student exploring **Data Science, Machine Learning, Deep Learning, and Big Data**
+ - Student exploring **Data Science, Machine Learning, Deep Learning, and Big Data**

- Passionate about understanding data and building intelligent systems.
+ - Passionate about understanding data and building intelligent systems.

- **Preacher for Big Data** — strongly believe data-driven systems will define the future.
+ - **Preacher for Big Data**, strongly believe data-driven systems will define the future.

 ---